 Physical audits are time-consuming and inaccurate

-No periodic or spot inventory counts/audits, only wall-to-wall audits performed every few years to reconcile your database.
+No periodic or spot inventory counts/audits, or only wall-to-wall audits that are performed every few years (to reconcile your database).
 Consequently, the accounting department spends more hours at the end of each month, and at the end of the fiscal year, to try to reconcile both assets and inventory.

 The database is out-of-date